tossug/tossug-arena/CONTRIBUTION.md

 Development Guide
 =================
 * Programming based on goodwill
-* Using any script language
+* Using any common script language

 Todos
 =====